audunegames/object-persistence/README.md

-# Audune Persistence
+# Audune Object Persistence

 [![openupm](https://img.shields.io/npm/v/com.audune.persistence?label=openupm&registry_uri=https://package.openupm.com)](https://openupm.com/packages/com.audune.persistence/)

-Store persistent data from your components on disk or in the cloud with an easily configurable persistence system.
+Store serialized data from your components on disk or in the cloud with an easily configurable persistence system.
+The package uses the [Object Serialization](https://github.com/audunegames/object-serialization) package to serialize and deserialize data.

-See the [wiki](https://github.com/audunegames/persistence/wiki) of the repository to get started with the package.
+See the [wiki](https://github.com/audunegames/object-persistence/wiki) of the repository to get started with the package.

 ## Features

 * A persistence system component that is configured solely with components on a GameObject.
 Add adapters to the system to specify filesystems or cloud services to save and load data.
 Acces the functonality of the system through scripting.
-* Save and load the state of a component using interfaces to mark them as serializable, deserializable, or both.
+* Use the [Object Serialization](https://github.com/audunegames/object-serialization) package to save and load the state of a component.
 Craft a state structure reminiscent of JSON to persist only the data you want to persist.
 * List over files in the adapters and move, copy, or delete them through scripting.
 * Define custom backends to define how the state is stored in a file.
-The persistene system uses [MessagePack](https://msgpack.org/) to serialize states by default, but this can easily be changed on the component.
+The persistence system uses [MessagePack](https://msgpack.org/) to serialize states by default, but this can easily be changed on the component.
 * Define custom adapters for different filesystems or cloud services.
 A local filesystem adapter is included.

 ## Installation